adamedx/autographps-sdk/README.md

 ### Configuration and preferences

+The module allows for customization through conventional PowerShell preference variables as a configuration file.
+In general, when a behavior may be specified by both a preference variable and a setting from the configuration file, the preference variable behavior takes precedence, making it easy to change a behavior at runtime without redefining profiles.

+#### Preference variables

-The module supports the following preference variable:
+The following preference variable is defined by the module:

-`AutoGraphColorModePreference`: specify with the value `2bit` to override the default 16-color palette of command output to make it monochrome.
+* `AutoGraphColorModePreference`: specify with the value `2bit` to override the default 16-color palette of command output to make it monochrome.
 Explicitly specifying `4bit` will ensure 16-color output.

 #### Settings file